PatrickKyei/exception/_posts/2022-03-13-how-can-i-make-my-life-better.md

 ## Starting changing slowly, take baby steps.
 Slow but steady progress

 There's nothing more attractive than someone who knows exactly what they want and are dedicated to get it.
-Make this shift I mean I make this change and I said simply instead of trying to get I'm going to see if there's not opportunity to give if you can make this adjustment it will change your life for the good If you're a mechanic you may think you'll get paid to fix vehicles but if you can make this s*** you will recognize you help people reach the desire destination that will put your alarm clock out of business My senses are on a lot of people out there still hitting the snooze button
+Make this shift in your life.
+Start with baby steps as you grow into the person you want to become.

+Just as the saying goes, "Dream big and Start small."
 ## Quit trying to find love, do the above and love will find you

 The goose chase for love is crazy and never ending.